 No classification system was used from 1870 through 1899.

-From 1870 to 1897, copyright numbers included one or two characters before the registration number, which restarted at 1 at the beginning of each year.
+From 1870 to 1897, copyright registration numbers included one or two characters before the registration number, which restarted at 1 at the beginning of each year.
 Each letter represented the year of copyright, not a class of the type of work copyrighted.
 For example, copyrights in 1870 were preceded by an “A”, 1871 by “B”, and so on to 1894 with “Z”, and then “AA” for 1895, “B2” for 1896, and “C2” for 1897.

 From 1898 to 1899, no letters were used before the registration number, which restarted at 1 at the beginning of each year.